unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 - `--no-check`: Allow sending tokens to an address that do not exists on chain yet.
 - `--fees-included`: Specify that the fees must be deducted from the amount.
 By default the fees are paid on top.
 - `--passphrase`: The passphrase of the owner of unik.
 If you do not enter a passphrase you will be prompted for it.
-- `--secondPassphrase`: The second wallet passphrase.
-If you have created a second passphrase on your wallet, you have to enter it.
+- `--secondPassphrase`: The second crypto account passphrase.
+If you have created a second passphrase on your crypto account, you have to enter it.
 - `--fee`: Specify a dynamic fee in UNSat.
 Defaults to 100000000 satoUNS = 1 UNS.

 Some [global parameters](#global-parameters) may apply to this command.